FLokyGoon/webserv_42/README.md

 ### Testing
 The server is tested extensively using:

-curl for manual HTTP request testing. siege for stress testing and performance analysis. telnet to manually craft HTTP requests and examine raw responses.
+* curl for manual HTTP request testing.
+* siege for stress testing and performance analysis.
+* telnet to manually craft HTTP requests and examine raw responses.

 ### Contributors
-fbardeau
+* @FlokyGoon